STAT545-UBC/STAT545-UBC-original-website/cm001_course-intro-sw-install-account-signup.md

 Learning how and why to use version control can be rough at first.
 I certainly found the use of a GUI -- as opposed to the command line -- extremely helpful when I was getting started.

+Things you might already have

-As mentioned above, __RStudio__ has a basic front-end for Git(Hub).
+  * As mentioned above, __RStudio__ has a basic front-end for Git(Hub).
 I use this more and more for quick, simple operations.

+  * GitHub itself offers clients: [GitHub for Mac](https://mac.github.com) and [GitHub for Windows](https://windows.github.com).
+I have friends and family using these and they seem happy.
+    - Windows users who installed GitHub for Windows will have Git itself *and* a nice GUI.
+    - Mac users would need to install Git first (documented elsewhere) and then install GitHub for Mac as

 [SourceTree](http://www.sourcetreeapp.com) is a free, much more powerful Git(Hub) client that I highly recommend.
 It was my first Git GUI and is still my favorite for nontrivial Git tasks.

-GitHub itself offers clients: [GitHub for Mac](https://mac.github.com) and [GitHub for Windows](https://windows.github.com).
-I have friends and family using this and they are happy with it.

 Fair warning: for some things, you will have to use the command line.